T.I. Continues To Slam Fashion Houses Like Gucci And Said His Sister Told Him To In Her Final Texts

 Rapper T.I. has been very vocal in the weeks following fashion brands like Gucci and Prada using racial slurs and blackface in its designs.

 Now, the “Whatever You Like” rapper has said he will continue to attack the brands and is “staying on their neck,” VH1 reports.
-The rapper also said speaking out and boycotting these brands is something his sister, Precious Harris spoke to him about before her untimely death via a car crash on Thursday.
-In the text, Harris told her brother that brands like Gucci have a special section designated for rappers to spend on the designer looks.
+The rapper also said speaking out and boycotting these brands is something his sister, Precious Harris, spoke to him about before her untimely death via a car crash on Thursday.
+In the text, Harris reportedly told her brother that brands like Gucci have a special section designated for rappers to spend on the designer looks.
 She then stated that regular customers of the stores aren’t sold the same items and the companies are upselling to people within the African-American community.

 T.I.’s attack on Gucci began in February when the luxury brand intended to sell a sweater online that was all black with red lips on the turtleneck.
 The rapper and actor then decided to end his buying relationship with the brand and began to voice his concerns on his Instagram account.